allegro/blog/_posts/2021-04-29-how-to-ruin-elasticsearch-performance.md

 ### Using complex boolean queries

-Looking at the algorithms above, you can easily notice that simple queries such as finding a document containing two or three specific words, are relatively cheap to compute.
+Looking at the algorithms above, you can easily notice that simple queries, such as finding a document containing two or three specific words, are relatively cheap to compute.
 We can easily increase the cost by making the queries more complex.
 This complexity is easily achieved by using
 [boolean queries](https://www.elastic.co/guide/en/elasticsearch/reference/6.8/query-dsl-bool-query.html) which allow arbitrary boolean expressions, including nested subexpressions.